 Leveraging the World’s Most Innovative Technologies and the Group’s Collective Strength to Contribute to the Creation of a Sustainable Society

-Pursuing JFE’s Sustainable Growth and Contributing to Society’s Sustainable Development
+Pursuing the JFE Group’s Sustainable Growth and Contributing to Society’s Sustainable Development

 Maintaining Public Trust

 Under the JFE group’s corporate vision of contributing to society with the world’s most innovative technology, we will deliver solutions that leverage our comprehensive strength and thereby strive to maintain the Group’s sustainable growth, increase our corporate value, and ensure the development of a sustainable society.